jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 [Audience member: XML (indiscernible).]

-Well, that is optional though.
+That is optional though.
 But one has one that is required for reading them.

 [Audience member: Protocol buffers.]